 To complete the requirements of the concentration, you must complete with a B- or better (P for clinic) all of the following courses:

-- Domestic Violence Civil Clinic or Domestic Violence Protective Order Clinic or Domestic Violence Klamath Falls Field Placement
+- LAW 766 Domestic Violence Civil Clinic, or LAW 768 Domestic Violence Protective Order Clinic, or LAW 714 Domestic Violence Field Placement

 You must also satisfactorily complete nine (9) credit hours from the following courses:

-- Domestic Violence Civil Clinic or Domestic Violence Protective Order Clinic or Domestic Violence Klamath Falls Field Placement (if not used as a required course above)
+- LAW 766 Domestic Violence Civil Clinic, or LAW 768 Domestic Violence Protective Order Clinic, or LAW 714 Domestic Violence Field Placement (option available if not used for required courses above)

 The offering of any of these courses will depend on teacher availability and reasonable enrollment demand.
 The Law School does not guarantee that you will be able to satisfy the requirements necessary for obtaining the Concentration.